jwdunne/enguard/README.rst

 .. code-block:: bash

    pip install enguard

-In your project, run:
+   cd ./my-project
+   enguard init

+You can also specify the working directory:

 .. code-block:: bash

-   enguard init
+    enguard init --dir=./my-project

 Enguard catches all git hook triggers and creates a default config file: